BAAQMD/SFBA-COVID-air-quality/README.md

 ## Setup and Definitions

 `00-setup.R` should be run first.
-It loads the requisite libraries.
+Within this file:

-`ddtm_tz`, `dttm_start`, and `dttm_end` define the "transition" interval --- between "pre" and "post".
+- `ddtm_tz`, `dttm_start`, and `dttm_end` define the "transition" interval --- between "pre" and "post".
 This is used by [`with_epoch()`](https://github.com/BAAQMD/SFBA-COVID-air-quality/blob/master/code/with_epoch.R) to create a new `epoch` column with values "Pre", "Post", or `NA`.
 It is set up to handle the assumption that **most large effects would not plausibly be instantaneous**; they might play out over several days or even weeks.

-`SFBA_1h_blacklist` defines combinations of sites and times that should be omitted from further analyses.
+- `SFBA_1h_blacklist` defines combinations of sites and times that should be omitted from further analyses.
 These were manually identified during early explorations and are not guaranteed to be complete or correct!

 ## Harvested Data